SciBorgs/SciGuides/BasicArmBot.md

 [Display the widget]((https://docs.wpilib.org/en/stable/docs/software/dashboards/glass/mech2d-widget.html#viewing-the-mechanism2d-in-glass)) on your screen.
 Make sure your [joystick inputs](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html#adding-a-system-joystick-to-joysticks) are correct, keyboard and the actual selection.

 Hit one of the button axes (you'll know when the yellow square lights up) and that should run your command.
+Boom!
+Your arm should be moving.
+If you find it isn't, review review review!

 Congrats!
 You've successfully simulated an arm.
 Play around with it, set it to different angles, have fun with it!